xurongting15/xurongting15.github.io/_pages/cv.md

 # Skills
 * Remote sensing and GIS
-  * proficient in ArcGIS, ERDAS, ArcPy, and other programs in processing and analyzing spaitial data
+  * proficient in ArcGIS, ERDAS, ArcPy, and other programs in processing and analyzing spatial data
 * Model development
   * developing spatially-explicit land ecosystem models (DLEM and CLM)
   * incorporating Bi-directional NH<sub>3</sub> exchange model into the DLEM